timohe/aoe3-elo-overlay/README.md

 # AoE 3 ELO Overlay

-If you are curious about the ELO of people you play against, this is the app for you.
+If you are curious about the ELO of people you play against in Age of Empires 3: Definitive Edition, this is the app for you.
 - Recognizes player names on the quickmatch waiting screen
 - Shows the result in an overlay